 Determine the IP Address

-To access the GUI, you need to know the IP address of the switch.
+To access the Web UI, you need to know the IP address of the switch.
 To keep it simple, proceed with one of the following options:

 If your Cisco Business switch is new, the default IP address is 192.168.1.254.

-If you can’t remember the IP address or you don’t have a special configuration, use an open paperclip to press the reset button on your switch for at least 10 seconds while it is powered on.
+If you can not remember the IP address or you do not have a special configuration, use an open paperclip to press the reset button on your switch for at least 10 seconds while it is powered on.
 This will reset the switch to default settings and the default IP address of 192.168.1.254.

 If you set a static IP address of the switch, you could enter that IP address instead of the default.
 This is not recommended as there may be conflicting configurations which may create issues in your existing network.

-Now that you know the IP address of the switch, you can access the GUI.
+Now that you know the IP address of the switch, you can access the Web UI.

 Open up a web browser.